jhe2/gmu/README.txt

 Gmu's directory.
 You can disable this behaviour by setting it to "no".

-* AutoSelectCurrentPlaylistItem
+* SDL.AutoSelectCurrentPlaylistItem

 This option can be set to "yes" or "no".
 If set to yes Gmu moves the cursor to the current playlist item each time a new track begins.

-* AllowVolumeControlInHoldState
+* SDL.AllowVolumeControlInHoldState

 This option can be set to "yes" or "no".
 When set to yes you can adjust the volume even if the player is in the hold state.
 The default is "no".

-* SecondsUntilBacklightPowerOff
+* SDL.SecondsUntilBacklightPowerOff

 When this option is set to any number greater than zero, the screen backlight will be turned of after the given